nathanberry97/adventOfCode/README.md

 ## 2023

-For [AoC 2023](https://adventofcode.com/2023) I will be attempting to answer each day using Go, I'll only be getting the first start on each of my solutions.
+For [AoC 2023](https://adventofcode.com/2023) I will be attempting to answer each day using Go, I'll only be getting the first star on each of my solutions.